AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/mutations/update-v2.md

 ## Example usage

-The following call updates the first name and the newsletter subscription status for a specific customer.
+The following call updates the first name, newsletter subscription status, and custom attribute values for a specific customer.
+The merchant has previously created the `random_attribute` and `studies` attributes for customer addresses.

 **Request:**